mavryk-network/mavryk-k8s/DEVELOPMENT.md

 - If you would like to build all of our images without using Devspace to deploy (you might want to do a `helm install` instead), you can run `devspace build -t dev --skip-push`.

 - Due to a current limitation of devspace, multiple profiles cannot be used at one time.
-Therefore, devspace will watch `zerotier` files even if mavryk nodes are not configured to use it via `mkchain`.
+Therefore, devspace will watch `zerotier` files even if mavryk nodes are not configured to use it via `mkmavrykchain`.
 Preferably `zerotier` would also be a profile in addition to `rpc-auth` being one.

 - If you find that you have images built but Devspace is having a hard time getting them and/or is producing errors that don't seem to make sense, you can try `rm -rf .devspace` to remove any potentially wrong state.